Recent Advances in End-to-End Automatic Speech Recognition: Miscellaneous Topics

 Model unit selection is a very important area in E2E modeling.
 While most units (characters \cite{hannun2014deep, graves2014towards}, word-piece \cite{schuster2012japanese, chiu2018state, zenkel2018subword, xiao2018hybrid, huang2019exploring}, words \cite{soltau2016neural, li2017acoustic, audhkhasi2018building}, or even phrases \cite{gaur2019acoustic}) are purely derived based on text and word-piece unit is the dominating one, there are also studies working on phoneme units \cite{sainath2018no, irie2019model, wang2020investigation, zhou2021phoneme}.
 As ASR is unique with the underlying acoustic signal, it should be better to build units bridging between the text and phoneme worlds.
 To that end, the pronunciation guided unit \cite{xu2019improving, zhou2021acoustic, papadourakis2021phonetically} is worth studying.

 Trained with paired speech-text data, E2E models are more data hungry than hybrid models.
 If the training data size is small, the performance of E2E models drops significantly.
 There are lots of ways to address the challenge of building E2E models for low-resource languages.
 First, regularization technologies such as dropout \cite{srivastava2014dropout} can be used to prevent E2E models from overfitting to limited training data \cite{zhou2017improved}.
 Data augmentation methods such as SpecAugment \cite{park2019specaugment} and speed perturbation \cite{ko2015audio} are also very helpful.
 In addition, there are also methods such as adversarial learning \cite{drexler2018combining} and meta-learning \cite{hsu2020meta}.
 The most popular solution is to first pre-train E2E models either with multilingual data or with self-supervised learning (SSL), and then fine-tune with the low-resource labeled data.
 A multilingual E2E model already captures lots of information across languages, which makes the transfer learning using the target language data very effective \cite{rosenberg2017end, cho2018multilingual, dalmia2018sequence, inaguma2019transfer, joshi2020transfer}.
 SSL is even more powerful because it does not need any labeled data for pre-training, naturally solving the low-resource challenge.
 Therefore, SSL is becoming a new trend which especially works very well for ASR on resource limited languages \cite{schneider2019wav2vec, chung2019unsupervised, baevski2019vq, baevski2020wav2vec, chung2020generative, zhang2020pushing, wang2021unispeech, hsu2021hubert}, with representative technologies such as wav2vec 2.0 \cite{baevski2020wav2vec}, autoregressive predictive coding \cite{chung2019unsupervised}, and HuBERT \cite{hsu2021hubert}.
 While most SSL studies focus on very limited supervised training data (e.g., 1000 hours), there are also recent studies showing promising results on industry-scale tens of thousand hours supervised training data \cite{wang2021unispeech2, zhang2021bigssl}.
-When training E2E ASR models, separate utterances are usually presented to the trainer.
-Therefore most ASR models are designed to recognize independent utterances.
-When the model is used to recognize a long conversation, a common practice is to segment the long conversation into utterances and then recognize them independently.
-However, the context information from previous utterances is useful to recognize the current utterance.
-In \cite{hori2020transformer, hori2021advanced, schwarz2021improving}, audio and decoded hypotheses from previous utterances are concatenated as the additional input to the model when processing the current utterance.